-A patition that disputes the material facts on which the Department's action is based must contain the following information: (a) The name, address, and telephone number of the petitioner received notice of the period and an explanation of how the petitioner's subs rice fade no has been entered as second class malter at the Post Office in Fort Pierce.
-St. Lucie County, Florida and has been for a period of one year next preceding the first publication of the attached copy of
+A petition that does not dispute the material facts upon which the Department's action is based shall state that each prochability and otherwise state contains the same information as set forth.

+that no such facts are in dispute and otherwise shall contain the same information as set forth the Triblate has been entered as second class matter at the Post Office in Fort Pierce.
+St. Lucie County.
+Florida and has been for a period of one year next preceding the first publication of the attached copy of